redteaminfra/redteam-infra/puppet/README.md

 opsec mistake of running an exploit or scan from homebase.
 Users should instead use one of the proxy boxes for attack traffice.

+## OPSEC

+This module is applied to homebase to prevent it from being able to do anything outbound to your companies IP address space.

+The IPs in this module should all of the CIDR ranges your company uses.
+Consult an ASN record or your companies internal documentation for this information.

 ## Logging

 Logging is being done with an elastic stack running on elk-vpc.
 This is